SantanderMetGroup/ATLAS/reference-grids/README.md

 TBC

 ### Mountain-ranges masks

+The mountain ranges masks have been defined using the K1 global mountains raster GIS datalayer (USGS Land Change Science Global Ecosystems; Kapos et al. 2000).
+The K1 resource defines six classes of mountains using a 1 km DEM which was processed using a combination of elevation, slope and relative relief.
+The upper three classes are defined by elevation ranges. https://rmgsc.cr.usgs.gov/outgoing/ecosystems/Global/ (file: GME_K1binary.zip)

 Created from 1kbinary_upscaled05 (upscaled to 0.5 degree using the mean) and using a 0.75 threshold (for mountain area within the gridbox).
 The 2 deg and 1 deg masks are upscaled versions (using the mean) using a 0.5 threshold (to better match the areas in the different resolution grids).